 Superbly directed by Billy Wilder, Sunset Blvd is a warts and all portrait of Hollywood.
-Wilder wrote the screenplay, along with Charles Brackett, the regular collaborator on so many of Wilder’s films, and D.M Marshman Jr.
+Wilder wrote the screenplay, along with Charles Brackett(who was the regular collaborator on so many of Wilder’s films), and D.M Marshman Jr.

 Billy Wilder’s depiction of the darker side to the glamourous perceived image of the American film industry, wasn’t very well received by Hollywood upon its release.
 I guess some people didn’t like, or simply flat out refused to acknowledge and accept the truth that Billy Wilder so boldly served up to them with this film.

 Wilder’s film showed the Hollywood community the unpleasant truth about itself.
 The film shows us the sad truth that once great stars get tossed aside like rubbish, that people think only of themselves at the expense of others, and that people use others in order to further their careers and get to the top.

 The film also reminds us that fame and stardom rarely lasts all that long (no matter how much you believe otherwise when you are enjoying it).
 Wilder’s film is difficult to watch at times because it is so sad and dark.
 His film is spot on though and that is what makes it so worth watching.
 The film deals with ruined lives, damaged people and also looks at mental illness.